aec-coding-club/auto-gen/README.md

 # AutoGen
-Generator scripts for use by the AECCC committee
+Generator scripts for use by the AECCC